Taking a Look at the Look-back CalculationMarch 20, 2017

 To look-back or not to look-back?

-This should not always be received as bad news.
-In today’s economy, where many jobs are not as profitable as originally expected, a look-back return could provide an unexpected and a welcome refund.
+The IRS identifies the look-back as a very complex area of tax law which causes many errors in compliance.
+Contractors who fail to perform look-back calculations when required may be subject to additional taxes and penalties.
+However, this should not always be received as bad news.
+When a job is not as profitable as originally expected, a look-back return could provide an unexpected and a welcome refund.